Use Associated Press (AP) Style when writing for all university publicity and materials. These include, but are not

 Locations in Texas

 When referring to a city within Texas, it is unnecessary to list the state after the city unless it is important for clarification.
-Cities outside the state of Texas should be followed by the state name unless the city is so well know as to be identifiable in its own right: Chicago, San Francisco, Los Angeles, Atlanta, Miami, St. Louis, Minneapolis, etc.
+Cities outside the state of Texas should be followed by the state name unless the city is so well known as to be identifiable in its own right: Chicago, San Francisco, Los Angeles, Atlanta, Miami, St. Louis, Minneapolis, etc.

 - The residents of Athens, Texas, claim their town as the birthplace of the hamburger.